aravindhk/QESummerSchool/Day-5/README.md

 Disclaimer: while the concepts underlying these exercises are general, the
             specific outputs and results will be unavoidably linked to the HPC system used to perform them.
-            As a reference, you will find the outcomes obtained on the hardware provided by Institut "Jožef Stefan".
+            As a reference, here you will find the outcomes obtained on the hardware provided by Institut "Jožef Stefan".